 ‘Porting’ means your existing mortgage rate and all of its terms and conditions go with you when you move.

 Not all mortgage products are ‘portable’ and there might be some circumstances where porting isn’t right for you.
-Read on to find out all you need to know about porting your mortgage.
+Read on to find out all you need to know about how does porting a mortgage work.

 What is porting a mortgage?

 Porting a mortgage is the process of moving your existing mortgage loan from one property to another when you move house.

 Not all mortgages are portable – although most are.
 Your lender will be able to tell you whether your mortgage is portable or not.

 When you port your mortgage to a different property, you’ll need to arrange this with your current mortgage lender.